mui/material-ui/ROADMAP.md

   - Templates.
 They get people started really quickly, we need more of them!
   - Beginner tutorials & Video lessons.
 - 0.3 - **TypeScript.** 📏 There are two dimensions to this problem:
   - The documentation.
-We want to provide a TypeScript variant to most of our demos.
+We want to provide a TypeScript variant of most of our demos.
     You can help us out in [#14897](https://github.com/mui-org/material-ui/issues/14897), we have already covered +90% of them.
   - The definitions.
 We are **continuously** improving them.
-For instance, we are working on moving the props descriptions to TypeScript, so you can access them direction from your IDE.
+For instance, we are working on moving the props descriptions to TypeScript, so you can access them directly from your IDE.
     The codebase is written in JavaScript, we don't plan on migrating it to TypeScript in the near future.
 Upvote [#15984](https://github.com/mui-org/material-ui/issues/15984) if you want us to rewrite the core in a future version.
 - 0.3 - **Performance.** 🚀 React abstraction has a cost.
 The more components you render, the slower your page will be.
 You will notice stark differences when rendering a large table or list.
 Performance is all about doing less work.
 We can leverage the following: